-Be thankful we can find the truth if we seek it.
+Be thankful we can find the truth if we seek it, especially in climate change.

 Jane is an honest lady who tries her best to improve the world.